sureshjag/cicd-pipeline-train-schedule-jenkins/README.md

     ./gradlew build

-You can run the app with:
+You can run the apps with:

     ./gradlew npm_start